Cyberninja101/DripOrSkip/README.md

-# FitCheck
+# Drip or Skip

-We are creating FitCheck, an AI webapp that rates your fit on the scale of 1 to 10.
+We are creating Drip or Skip, an AI webapp that rates your fit on a scale of drip, mid, or skip.
 This way, you can make sure that you always look your best before stepping out the door.
-FitCheck analyzes your outfit based on style and color coordination, and current fashion trends, providing personalized feedback to help you elevate your wardrobe.
+Drip or Skip analyzes your outfit based on style and color coordination, and current fashion trends, providing personalized feedback to help you elevate your wardrobe.